 I left it as it had been of yore, a faithful and devoted, though humble, ally of the British Government to whom it had done transcendent service.
-Alas! little did I think of the fate that would befall it before a few short year had passed by.
+Alas! little did I think of the fate that would befall it before a few short years had passed by.

 My escort turned out to salute me as I left the Residency gate, and I gave them an address, thanking them for their services.
 Then the Subadar Baluk Ram Chowby insisted on their accompanying me for some distance.
-When time for them to return, he halted his party, drew them in line by the side of the road, and presented arms, and as they did it they gave a loud shout of "Colonel Sahib Bahadur ke jye," i.e. "Vive Monsieur le Colonel Victorieux;" we have no equivalent for it in English.
+When time for them to return, he halted his party, drew them in line by the side of the road, and presented arms, and as they did it they gave a loud shout of "Colonel Sahib Bahadûr ke jye," i.e. "Vive Monsieur le Colonel Victorieux;" we have no equivalent for it in English.
 My heart was too heavy to say much; I said a few words, and we parted.

-As I crossed the summit of the Lai-mentol range I gave a last look at the valley, and saw it no more.
+As I crossed the summit of the Lai-metol range I